 How Do the Different Types Of Love Affect Everyday Relationships?

-When you think of love, you probably think of one type.
-You might recognize that the love you feel for a child is different from the love you feel for a partner, but you may not think about the many different ways that we love people around us.
+When you think of love, you probably think of one specific type.
+You may recognize that the love you feel for a child is different from the love you feel for a partner, or love interest, but you may not think about the many different ways that we love other people around us.
 It's not all about the relationship we have with a significant other.
 It can also be about a great deal more than that.
 So what are the different types of love that are out there?

 Types Of Love